 Configuration of the Slow Query Monitor first requires that slow query logging is enabled.
 This can be accomplished in one of three ways.

-1) Change the server runtime parameters while the server is running.
-2) Provide certain command-line options when starting the server.
-3) Edit the MySQL configuration file to enable and configure the log.
+1 Change the server runtime parameters while the server is running.

+- 2 Provide certain command-line options when starting the server. - 3 Edit the MySQL configuration file to enable and configure the log.

-We recommend using option three (3).
-Choosing option 3 will ensure that the MySQL Server is always started with the correct parameters.
-Option one (1) can be used to avoid doing an initial restart of the server in order to enable the slow query log.
+We recommend using the third option, which will ensure that the MySQL Server is always started with the correct parameters.
+The first option can be used to avoid doing an initial restart of the server in order to enable the slow query log.
 As of version 5.1.29, the following options may be used:

-Option Sample Value Required Note slow_query_log 1 Yes, defaults to 0 1 enables the log, 0 disables it slow_query_log_file C:\Program Files\MySQL\slow_query.log Yes, defaults to hostname- slow.log Any path name is acceptable long_query_time 0.5 Yes, defaults to 10 Units are in seconds, can also use 0 or microseconds log_short_format FALSE Yes, defaults to FALSE Must be set to FALSE log_slow_admin_statements OFF No, defaults to OFF Logs admin statements like ANALYZE, OPTIMIZE, ALTER TABLE, etc. log_queries_not_using_indexes ON No, defaults to OFF Logs queries expected to retrieve all rows log_slow_slave_statements OFF No, defaults to OFF Logs statements on a replication slave server min_examined_row_limit 0 No, defaults to 0 Logs statements that have examined minimum # of rows
+Option Samle Value Required Note slow_query_log 1 Yes, defaults to 0 1 enables the log, 0 disables it slow_query_log_file C:\Program Files\MySQL\slow_query.log Yes, defaults to hostname- slow.log Any path name is acceptable long_query_time 0.5 Yes, defaults to 10 Units are in seconds, can also use 0 or microseconds log_short_format FALSE Yes, defaults to FALSE Must be set to FALSE log_slow_admin_statements OFF No, defaults to OFF Logs admin statements like ANALYZE, OPTIMIZE, ALTER TABLE, etc. log_queries_not_using_indexe es ON No, defaults to OFF Logs queries expected to retrieve all rows log_slow_slave_statements OFF No, defaults to OFF Logs statements on a replication slave server